wendykan/techparent/content/post/2022-01-17-switching-jobs.md

 ### 2. Use your time efficiently

 As a mom of a toddler, my days aren't very long.
-My husband is extremely supportive and takes on a lot of housework and childcare, but still, there is a lot of time I need to devote to my family.
+My husband is extremely supportive and takes on a lot of housework and childcare, but still, there is a lot of time I need to devote to my family, while still holding a full time job that makes me anxious all the time, so I don't really have the luxury of time.

 I try to be as efficient as possible with my time.
 For example, I did spend some time on Leetcode but I do that over lunch, thinking about a problem, coming up with some rough solutions, then directly looking at the answers (Yes I paid for the subscription to save time).
 I only code about 2 problems and the rest are all done in my head.